Sweden in the Eurovision Song Contest 2003

-Sweden was represented by Fame in the Eurovision Song Contest 2003 with the song "Give Me Your Love".
+Sweden was represented at the Eurovision Song Contest 2003 with the song "Give Me Your Love", written by Carl Lösnitz and Calle Kindbom, and performed by the duo Fame.
+The Swedish participating broadcaster Sveriges Television (SVT) selected its entry through Melodifestivalen 2003.

 Before Eurovision

-Melodifestivalen 2003
+2003

-Sweden chose their entry for the Eurovision Song Contest 2003 in the national selection Melodifestivalen 2003.
+Sveriges Television (SVT) organised Melodifestivalen 2003 in order to select its entry for the Eurovision Song Contest 2003.
 Just like the year before, four heats and a "second chance" round with eight songs in each were held.
 2 from each went to the final.
 The winner was chosen by 11 regional juries (50%) and televoting (50%) were Fame consisting of Jessica Andersson and Magnus Bäcklund.
 Their song, written by Calle Kindbom and Carl Lösnitz, was called "Give Me Your Love", and was a typical schlager–disco song.